NIGERIA: WHERE PROSPERITY IS UNCONSTITUTIONAL

-Infact, power supply will also remain a challenge so long as the very low tariffs induced by a weak Naira exchange rate and prevailing high cost of funds challenge the survival of the privatized erstwhile PHCN subsidiaries.
+In fact, power supply will also remain a challenge so long as the very low tariffs induced by a weak Naira exchange rate and prevailing high cost of funds challenge the survival of the privatized erstwhile PHCN subsidiaries.
 Similarly, corruption will be hard to restrain so long as the economy remains persistently suffocated with excess Naira supply which facilitates the stealing of public funds.

 Incidentally, the CBN and the Monetary Policy Committee cannot hastily dismiss the above observations, as the application of strategic policy instruments have evidently failed to tame the 'invisible' demon of eternally surplus cash in the economy; clearly, high inflation and interest rates, as well as increasingly weaker Naira exchange rates are ravaging monsters unleashed by what is innocuously described as excess liquidity.
 Yet, the clearly plausible recommendation that would minimize the relentless debilitating scourge of excess cash supply and positively transform our economic fortunes is inexplicably overtly scorned by the CBN as unconstitutional.

-Paradoxically, in August 2007, after over 5years of denial, the CBN unexpectedly made a strategy somersault when it belatedly embraced the recommendation that allocations of crude export revenue should be made in the currency in which it was earned.
-The CBN belatedly recognized that this approach would successfully remove the poison of eternally surplus cash in the economy and rapidly bring down inflation and interest rates, while the Naira exchange rate would also improve to make fuel subsidy payments unnecessary.
+Paradoxically, in August 2007, after over 5years denial, the CBN unexpectedly made a strategy somersault when it belatedly embraced the recommendation that allocations of crude export revenue should be made in the currency in which it was earned.
+The CBN belatedly recognized that this approach would successfully remove the poison of eternally surplus cash in the economy and rapidly bring down inflation and interest rates, while the Naira exchange rate would also improve to make fuel subsidy payment unnecessary.

-For example, a Naira exchange rate of N100=$1 will save the Nation over N1Tn annually and provide an opportunity to levy a minimum of 10 per cent sales tax on 40m litres of fuel sold daily.
+For example, a Naira exchange rate of N100=$1 will save the Nation over N1Tn annually and provide an opportunity to levy a minimum of 10 percent sales tax on 40m litres of fuel sold daily.
 Thus, our economic and social welfare will become enhanced in consonance with the Objectives and Directive Principles enunciated in the constitution with this reform.

-Unfortunately, despite the imminent transformation of our economy which dollar allocations will bring, Michael Aondoakaa, the incumbent Attorney General in 2007, inexplicably issued a directive that suspended such payment reform as unconstitutional.
-One may understand the fear that cash payments in dollars would facilitate the theft of our foreign exchange, but this would certainly not be so if dollar certificates were adopted for allocation of dollar-denominated revenue; clearly, since dollar certificates are not legal tender, they can only be redeemed for Naira equivalent through commercial banks at prevailing market exchange rates, but the dollar values acquired will remain in domiciliary accounts with CBN until the Apex Bank receives instruction from each bank to make direct payments to designated overseas suppliers from their respective domiciliary accounts for specifically approved transactions!
+Unfortunately, despite the imminent transformation of our economy which dollar allocations will bring, Michael Aondoakaa, the incumbent Attorney General in 2007, inexplicably issued a directive which suspended such payment reform as unconstitutional.
+One may understand the fear that cash payments in dollars would facilitate the theft of our foreign exchange, but this would certainly not be so if dollar certificates were adopted for allocation of dollar denominated revenue; clearly, since dollar certificates are not legal tender, they can only be redeemed for Naira equivalent through commercial banks at prevailing market exchange rates, but the dollar values acquired will remain in domiciliary accounts with CBN until the Apex Bank receives instruction from each bank to make direct payments to designated overseas suppliers from their respective domiciliary accounts for specifically approved transactions!

-This arrangement will certainly minimize round-tripping and much of the malfeasance in the foreign exchange market and will also provide a transparent and accountable process for minutely tracking and conserving our forex reserves.
+This arrangement will certainly minimize round tripping and much of the malfeasance in the foreign exchange market and will also provide a transparent and accountable process for minutely tracking and conserving our forex reserves.

-Furthermore, the adoption of dollar allocations for dollar-denominated revenue will significantly reduce both inflation and cost of funds across the board and also stimulate rapid investment, which will in turn fast track the rate of employment.
+Furthermore, the adoption of dollar allocations for dollar denominated revenue will significantly reduce both inflation and cost of funds across the board and also stimulate rapid investment, which will in turn fast track the rate of employment.
 Similarly, a robust economic environment with sprouting business ventures would also provide a ready source for boosting government internally generated revenue, and also stem the rising tide of public debt and fuel subsidy.

 Regrettably, this enabling reform which is clearly in consonance with the constitutional objectives enunciated in Chapter 2 of the constitution has ironically been rejected on the ground that it is "unconstitutional".
 Surely, for crying out loud, no one is suggesting that we should spend dollars instead of Naira; by rejecting a payment reform that would facilitate the achievement of its core mandate for price stability as illegal clearly, CBN appears intent on cutting its nose to spite its face.